godotengine/godot-docs/classes/class_object.rst

 \ **Note:** The base **Object** defines a few notifications (:ref:`NOTIFICATION_POSTINITIALIZE<class_Object_constant_NOTIFICATION_POSTINITIALIZE>` and :ref:`NOTIFICATION_PREDELETE<class_Object_constant_NOTIFICATION_PREDELETE>`).
 Inheriting classes such as :ref:`Node<class_Node>` define a lot more notifications, which are also received by this method.

+\ **Note:** Unlike other virtual methods, this method is called automatically for every script that overrides it.
+This means that the base implementation should not be called via ``super`` in GDScript or its equivalents in other languages.

 .. rst-class:: classref-item-separator

 ----